Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Related Work

 \subsection{Value of Narratives}

-Kosara and Mackinlay~\cite{kosara:6412677} define a narrative as "a clearly defined path that is composed of a sequence of ordered steps, containing either text, images, visualizations, video, or any combination of the latter".
-Each step can be thought of as a story that relates the ‘who, where, when and how’ of an event that occurred.
+Kosara and Mackinlay~\cite{kosara2013storytelling} define a narrative as ``a clearly defined path that is composed of a sequence of ordered steps, containing either text, images, visualizations, video, or any combination of the latter''.
+Each step can be thought of as a story that relates the `who, where, when and how' of an event that occurred.
 The ordering of these steps creates the narrative.
-How the order is set impacts how it is received.
+How the order is set impacts its reception.
 Storytelling is the activity of sharing a narrative.
-Theorists posit that narratives are fundamental to human sensemaking~\cite{bruner1986possible} and intelligence~\cite{schank1990}.
-Research has found that stories help us connect and make it easy to remember facts.
-The roles and forms that narratives may serve and can take in information visualization continue to be active areas of research.
-For example, Gershon and Page~\cite{Gershon:2001:SIV:381641.381653} discuss the value of storytelling when developing applications in an information visualization environment .
-These environments process streams of information and data sources possibly in real time.
-Segel and Heer~\cite{Segel:5613452} provide a comprehensive review of narrative visualization as used by online journalists.
-These works motivate the value of using narrative to communicate unfamiliar and complex concepts to the lay audience.
+Theorists posit narratives are fundamental to human sensemaking~\cite{bruner2009actual} and intelligence~\cite{schank1995tell}.
+Research~\cite{dudukovic2004telling} has found stories help us connect and remember facts.
+The roles and forms narratives may serve and can take in visualization continue to be active areas of research.
+For example, Gershon and Page~\cite{gershon2001storytelling} discuss the value of storytelling when developing applications.
+Segel and Heer~\cite{segel2010narrative} provide a comprehensive review of narrative visualization as used by online journalists.
+These works motivate the value of using narrative to communicate concepts to the lay audience.